hyperhq/docs.hyper.sh-hyper/GettingStarted/migrate_data/use_hyper_container_as_server/index.md

 ## Attach FIP

-attach a public IP to the SFTP server container container
+attach a public IP to the SFTP server container

 ```
 //If you have an unused FIP
 $ FIP=$(hyper fip ls -f dangling=true | grep -v Floating | head -n 1)

-//If you have used FIP, please detach one from a container, then run the above command line again
+//If you have FIP in use, please detach one from a container, then run the above command line again
 $ hyper fip detach <container>

-//If you have no FIP, please allocate a new one.
+//If you don't have FIP, please allocate one.
 $ FIP=$(hyper fip allocate -y 1)

 //Attach the FIP to the SFTP server container